 Paramedic Degree Programs

 The EKU Emergency Medical Care Program is the longest-accredited Paramedic program in Kentucky and the second longest-accredited program in America, and has been providing outstanding education in pre-hospital emergency care since 1978.
-We offer well-established Associate of Science & Bachelor of Science degrees in Emergency Medical Care degrees, which include EMT and Paramedic training.
+We offer well-established Associate of Science in Paramedicine & Bachelor of Science in Emergency Medical Care degrees, which include EMT and Paramedic training.

 Each of the following programs allows students to enter without any prior medical experience, but requires completion of an EMT course (offered each semester), and admission to/completion of our Advanced Sequence of clinical courses in order to complete.
 Students entering these programs with current EMT & Professional CPR certifications may be awarded approximately 6 credits for those certifications.

 These programs can be completed entirely online, but students must have an existing Paramedic certification to enroll in them.
 Students are awarded credit for equivalent coursework already completed during their initial Paramedic training.
 These programs are administered through the University's e-Campus division.